payloadcms/website-cms/README.md

 # Payload Website CMS

 This is the code that powers the official website CMS for [Payload](https://github.com/payloadcms/payload).
+The frontend is built with NextJS and [the code can be found here](https://github.com/payloadcms/website).

 ### Features shown